noahcolvin/furry-android/README.md

 I made one in [Flutter](https://github.com/noahcolvin/furry_flutter) and [React Native](https://github.com/noahcolvin/furry-rn) too!

 #### Why isn't there much here?
 This is just a starting point.
 I wanted to keep it simple and not include too many features.
-This is a good starting point for a full application.

 #### This isn't very pretty
 Sure, but also I'm not a designer.
 Rest assured, I will not be taking any design jobs.